JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Computational Model and Results

 \textbf{Space grid and time step} \textemdash{} All four codes divide the computational region with the same spatial grid size of $\mathrm{d}x=\mathrm{d}y=\mathrm{d}z=10^{-5}$ m.
 The total computational time is set to 1 ns.
 UNIPIC and EPOCH use the difference methods, thus requiring the time step $\mathrm{d}t$ to at least satisfy the CFL condition,

 limiting $\mathrm{d}t$ to no more than around $1.92\times10^{-14}$ s.
 JefiPIC and RGB-Maxwell utilize Jefimenko's equations instead, which are not limited by numerical stability.
-Therefore, we set the time step as $\mathrm{d}t=10^{-13}$ s, which is much larger than that used in difference methods.
+Therefore, we set the time step as $\mathrm{d}t=10^{-13}$ s, which is five times larger than that used in difference methods.